How Office Layout & Setup Can Give You the Power to Influence People

 Do you know that the appearance of your office can help you influence people?

 Do you also know that the position where you sit on the conference table will dictate your status?

-To put yourself in the power position, to be able to get people to listen to you and to increase your ability to assert influence over them, then pay a little attention to all the office's design details that will help you achieve these.
+To put yourself in the power position, to be able to get people to listen to you and to increase your ability to assert influence over them, you must pay a little attention to all the office's design details that will help you achieve these.

-This article summarizes Franklin Becker's fascinating look into the psychology of workspace to give you power.
+This article summarizes Franklin Becker's fascinating look into the psychology of the workspace to give you power.

 Putting Others at Ease

 People will hear what you have to say and may respond positively to it, if they are comfortable with you.
 This may be easy if you know them.
 However, if this is the first time that you are meeting them, then you need something to break the ice and warm things up.

 Your office decoration can be a tremendously effective tool for putting others at ease.
 Use photographs, paintings or your company's product samples to be the icebreakers.

 In power situations, your office is like a second skin, it is your image.
 It conveys your image by reflecting your values, your capabilities, your personality—all the factors upon which decisions about you are made.

 You will make the best impression when you are comfortable.
 Do not furnish your office with a rich teak or mahogany table when you are more into hi-tech design.